A manager reacts sharply in a meeting.

 Most people assume workplace stress comes only from:

-But often, people are also managing internal reactions beneath the surface.
+But often people are managing something else beneath the surface.

 These patterns quietly consume mental energy.